Uninett/nav/NOTES.rst

 NAV now requires the :mod:`markdown` Python library, to ensure proper rendering of documentation in the browseable API.

+The :mod:`IPy` Python library is now required to be at least version *0.81*.

 NAV 4.5
 ========